KitwareMedical/dicom-anonymizer/README.md

 # DicomAnonymizer

 Python package to anonymize DICOM files.
+The anonymization answer to the standard .
+More information about dicom fields for anonymization can be found [here](http://dicom.nema.org/dicom/2013/output/chtml/part15/chapter_E.html#table_E.1-1).

 The default behaviour of this package is to anonymize DICOM fields referenced in [dicomfields](dicomanonymizer/dicomfields.py).
-More information about dicom fields for anonymization can be found [here](http://dicom.nema.org/dicom/2013/output/chtml/part15/chapter_E.html#table_E.1-1).

 Dicom fields are separated into different groups.
 Each groups will be anonymized in a different way.

 | Group | Action | Action definition |